serkanerip/k8s-go-pg-example/readme.md

 Make sure you moved minikube binary to /usr/local/bin.
 Or use in current path with `./minikube start` command.

-Minikube needs a hypervisor or docker to start, you should install KVM or VirtualBox on your machine if you already have skip this step.[for details click here.](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+Minikube needs a hypervisor or docker to start, you should install KVM or VirtualBox on your machine if you already have skip this step [for details click here.](https://kubernetes.io/docs/tasks/tools/install-minikube/)

 #### With Hypervisor